matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 ```

 If a member variable belongs to a class that does not implement serializable, you can just mark
-the member as "transient", meaning that Java should not write at its value to file.
+the member as **transient**, meaning that Java should not write at its value to file.

 ```java
 // Serializing an object